zamicol/InternetCitizenBillOfRights/README.md

 Freedom to modify owned computerware for any non-violent purpose.

 ## Freedom of Property
-Freedom to have owned computerware free from any artificial encumbrance.
+Freedom to own computerware free from any artificial encumbrance or unwanted interferance.

 ## Freedom of Awareness
 Freedom to fully understand owned computerware architecture and function.